sijith/ax-date-time-picker/README.md

     npm run test:coverage

-Creating a new build is done running:
+Creating a new build is done by running:

     npm run build